 War on Drugs: A Failed Experiment Brandon Sun, December 8, 2014: Just as the marijuana debate is heating up, Paula Mallea’s new book The War on Drugs: A Failed Experiment should be the go-to primer on the subject.
 And she deals with not just pot, but all drugs.

 This Changes Everything Brandon Sun, November 24, 2014: This Changes Everything by Naomi Klein is a landmark book.
 Klein is a leading Canadian social activist, bestselling author, and public intellectual.
 Now, she takes on climate change: where we are at, and what needs to be done.

-Death and Creating a Life of Well-Being, Wisdom, and Wonder August 5, 2014: The book Thrive: The Third Metric to Redefining Success and Creating a Life of Well-Being, Wisdom, and Wonder by Arianna Huffington notes that a heightened awareness of death can be a stimulus to live a better life.
+Death and Creating a Life of Well-Being, Wisdom, and Wonder Obituary Guide, August 5, 2014: The book Thrive: The Third Metric to Redefining Success and Creating a Life of Well-Being, Wisdom, and Wonder by Arianna Huffington notes that a heightened awareness of death can be a stimulus to live a better life.